Friday, 24 March 2023

 We also wanted to take this opportunity to say thank you to all of you for your support this term and for the lovely Christmas cards and gifts we have received.
 You have been very kind and we are very appreciative.

 After Christmas we will start our new project "Dinosaurs".
 There is a project letter which will give you a little more information and there is also a sheet for the children to complete, to give us their ideas for this project.
-These can be found in the children's book bags.
+These were sent home yesterday and can be found in your child's homework folder.
 We would be very grateful if you would complete this with your child as we use the children's ideas to inform our future planning.
 The letters have also been added to the Early Years part of the website, under the "Our Projects" tab.

 With love